RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 The upgrade is done, and the specific CRDB instance uses the new CRDB protocol version.
     ![crdb-upgrade-done](/images/rs/crdb-upgrade-done.png)

 You can use the `keep_crdt_protocol_version` option to upgrade the database without upgrading the CRDB protocol version and continue using the old version.
-We only recommend this in consultation with Support.
+We only recommend that you upgrade the CRDB protocol soon after with the ‘rladmin upgrade db’ command.